TheAykac/Room-Booking/README.md

 <br/>
  ``` 'Room Booking', Bu proje ETSTUR bootcamp'ın bitirme projesidir, Java Spring Framework ile geliştirilmiştir .
 Araçlar: **Java Spring-Hibernate-ORM-Maven-Spring Boot-AOP-DTO-JPA-RestAPI-JSON-Dev Tools-PostgreSQL**```
 <br/>
+<div align="center"><h1>  ÖZET :scroll: </h1> </div>
+Bu çalışmamda, işleyiş şu şekilde gerçekleşmektedir.
+Sisteme oteller kaydolabilir.
+Sisteme kaydolan otel yöneticilerin kayıtlarını sistem yöneticileri tarafından onaylamaktadır.
+Onaylanan oteller sisteme otellerine ait odalar ekleyebilmektedir.
+Eklenen odalar herhangi bir durumdan arıza kaydı açılıp arızalı olarak bildirerek o odanın arıza süresi boyunca kiralanmaması sağlamaktadır.
+Yapmış olduğumuz projede Oteller gibi aynı zaman müşterilerde kaydolabilir.
+Kaydolan müşteriler kendilerine uygun tarih aralığında diledikleri otelden diledikleri odayı kiralayabilmektedirler.
+Müşterilerin kiraladıkları odalar için eğer herhangi bir kampanya koduna sahip değilseler kiraladıkları odanın asıl bedelini ödemeleri gerekir.
+Kampanya koduna sahip müşteriler kampanyanın uyguladığı indirim üzerinden ödeme yapabilmektedir. Ödeme yaparken dileyen kullanıcı sisteme kredi kartı bilgilerini kaydedebilir. Ödeme yapan her bir kullanıcı için ayrı birer fatura oluşturulmaktadır.

+---
+<div align="center"><h1>  SUMMARY :scroll:  </h1> </div>
+In this work, the process takes place as follows.
+Hotels can register to the system.
+The system administrators approve the records of the hotel administrators registered in the system.
+Approved hotels can add rooms belonging to their hotels to the system.
+Added rooms can open a fault record for any situation and report them as defective, ensuring that the room is not rented during the downtime.
+In the project we have done, customers can also register at the same time as hotels.
+Registered customers can rent a room of their choice from any hotel within the date range that suits them.
+If the customers do not have a campaign code for the rooms they rent, they must pay the original price of the room they rented.
+Customers with the campaign code can pay through the discount applied by the campaign.
+While making a payment, any user can save credit card information in the system.
+A separate invoice is created for each paying user.

 <b><h2> :star: Click for Backend Codes: :point_right: <a href="https://github.com/TheAykac/Room-Booking/tree/main/hotelBooking/hotelBooking/src/main/java/com/example/hotelBooking">BACKEND CODE </a> :point_left: </h2></b>